Signs of Mold Growth in Exterior Walls

 Rapid mold spread may appear as:

-At this stage, mold growth is rarely limited to visible areas.
-Internal wall materials likely contain hidden colonies that continue releasing spores.
+At this stage, the problem may not be limited to visible areas.
+Internal wall materials may contain hidden growth or ongoing moisture that keeps feeding new surface mold.
 Removing only the visible mold will not solve the underlying problem.

 When rapid mold spread occurs, evaluating whether moisture removal methods are needed becomes critical.
 In many cases, proper drying procedures similar to those outlined in how to dry exterior walls after water intrusion are necessary to prevent further damage.